mattwaite/JOUR307-Data-Journalism/syllabus.md

 * Understand the basics of data and data journalism, including the history of the practice
 * Master the use of data in journalistic storytelling
-* Master spreadsheets and basic data analysis for storytelling
+* Master data analysis with Python for storytelling
 * Use public records laws and understand your rights as a citizen and a journalist
 * Gain exposure to advanced tools of data journalism, like GIS and statistics, as well as advanced methods of gathering data.